docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

   - /server/letsencrypt/etc:/etc/letsencrypt/live
 ```

-Then: `/path/to/mailserver/docker-compose up -d mail`
+Then from the `docker-compose.yml` directory, run: `docker-compose up -d mailserver`.

 ### Example using Docker, `nginx-proxy` and `letsencrypt-nginx-proxy-companion` with `docker-compose`